lfn-cnti/bestpractices/doc/glossary.md

 **Cloud Native** - TBD

-**Cloud Native Network Function** - A cloud native network function (CNF) is a [cloud native application](https://github.com/cncf/glossary/blob/main/definitions/cloud_native_apps.md) that provides network functionality, which is developed using cloud native principles.
+**Cloud Native Network Function** - A cloud native network function (CNF) is a [cloud native application](https://github.com/cncf/glossary/blob/main/definitions/cloud_native_apps.md) that provides network functionality and is developed using cloud native principles.

 **Kubernetes** - Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.
 [Kubernetes.io](https://kubernetes.io/)